 Lee is funded by the Department of Innovation, Alder Hey Children’s Hospital

-Abstract – need to add key messages including highlighting local level change and national change
+Abstract

 One in three children in the UK lives in relative poverty.
 There are clear and consistent links between child poverty and paediatric morbidity and mortality.
 In this review we discuss drivers for family poverty in the UK, and how this leads to poor child health outcomes.
 We present a framework for healthcare professionals and institutions to consider interventions and strategies relating to socioeconomic health inequalities.
-The key point with these strategies is that we need to be clear about what we are hoping to achieve – some will be focussed on mitigating the effects of child poverty on children using our services; alongside these there is a need for structural and high-level policy change to address the deep-rooted societal problems that cause child poverty.
+We will focus on approaches to mitigate the effects of child poverty on children using our services at a local level, and outline the importance of health care workers advocating for structural and high-level policy change to address the deep-rooted societal problems that cause child poverty.

 Introduction

 Child health outcomes in the UK are suboptimal when compared with other rich countries.
 One of the drivers for this is child poverty.
-The Royal College of Paediatrics and Child Health (RCPCH) is developing, in line with its strategy for the coming years, resources to help healthcare institutions and professionals address inequalities related to child poverty.

-In this review paper, we discuss key elements of child poverty in the UK, and consider two mechanistic process: why are children living in poverty, and how does this affect child health?
-We consider how strategies must be grounded in these mechanistic concepts, and why short-term, small-scale interventions to mitigate against the effects of poverty must happen alongside wider approaches to deep-rooted societal problems.
+In this review paper, we discuss key elements of child poverty in the UK, and consider two mechanistic processes: why are children living in poverty, and how does this affect child health?
+Strategies for change are then considered, grounded in these mechanistic concepts, detailing why short-term, small-scale interventions to mitigate against the effects of poverty must happen alongside wider approaches to deep-rooted societal problems.

-Aims, scope, and outline: (i) equip paediatricians and other professionals with the knowledge and tools to understand how poverty drives inequalities and affects health outcomes, and (ii) what we as professionals can do about it.
 Although we acknowledge the importance of ethnic, gender, and geographical drivers of inequality, we do not address these in this guide.

-Although addressing these issues worldwide is a global priority, the focus of this guide is the United Kingdom.
+Aims, scope, and outline: (i) equip paediatricians and other professionals with the knowledge and tools to understand how poverty drives inequalities and affects health outcomes in the UK, and (ii) what child-health professionals can do about it.

-In Section 1 we define poverty, describe how one in three children in the UK lives in poverty, and consider the causes of child poverty in the UK.
+In Section 1 we define poverty, and describe the current state of child poverty in the UK.

-In Section 2 we present evidence that living in poverty puts children at risk of acute and chronic health problems, makes them more likely to die in infancy and childhood, and affects their life expectancy in adulthood.
+In Section 2 we present evidence that living in poverty puts children at risk of acute and chronic health problems throughout their lives .

-In Section 3 we describe the complex mechanisms by which child poverty can lead to inequalities in health.
-We summarise these in four key concepts:
+In Section 3 we describe the complex mechanisms by which child poverty can lead to health inequalities.

-Families in poverty are less able to offer their children a healthy lifestyle – and the reasons for this are complex.

-Adverse exposures associated with povertyaccumulate, with disproportionately bad effects.

-Socioeconomic status tends to be associated with quality of care.

-Poverty has pathobiological effects.

-In Section 4, grounded in these mechanistic concepts, we present a framework for how clinicians and healthcare institutions can address inequalities related to child poverty.
-We suggest key considerations for successful interventions:
+In Section 4, using these mechanistic concepts, a framework is presented demonstrating both how clinicians and healthcare institutions can address inequalities, and suggesting key considerations for successful interventions.